CM2Walki/HoldfastNaW/README.md

 This is the defacto image.
 A bare-minimum Holdfast: Nations At War dedicated server containing no 3rd party plugins.
 The game server files are downloaded (or updated) on container start, increasing start-up time.
 Ideal for static hosting in volumes or bind-mounts.<br/>

 ## `holdfastnaw:full`
 Specialized version of `holdfastnaw:on-demand`.
 The game server files are pre-packaged within this image, trading storage for faster start-up times.
-However, the game server files are still updated on container start.
+Note: The game server files are still updated on container start.
 Ideal for container orchestration tools (Kubernetes, Docker Swarm, etc.).<br/>

 # Contributors
 [![Contributors Display](https://badges.pufler.dev/contributors/CM2Walki/HoldfastNaW?size=50&padding=5&bots=false)](https://github.com/CM2Walki/HoldfastNaW/graphs/contributors)